Subscribe!

 Just to be clear I want to make this point explicit.
 You might be tempted to go after some other certification or even an advanced degree.
 For your particular situation I advise against that until you have gained some real work experience in the field, unless of course you can manage to work full time and also do some coursework and study.
 It doesn’t sound like you have any (or enough) project management experience to qualify for many of the certifications out there like the PMP, aCCP, etc.

 Others I have spoken to in the past have been in the same situation.
 My fear is that by going back to school in lieu of gaining work experience, someone might be unconsciously running back into an academic comfort zone.
 I think you are hitting the nail right on the head to say it’s time for you to go get your foot in the door and start actively working towards your career goals.
-As Travis Anderson pointed out, you always want to sharpen the saw though in some way.
+As Travis Anderson pointed out, you always want to sharpen the saw though in some way.?
 More related discussion here.

 Parts of the following are drawn from “What Everybody Ought to Know About Switching Careers to Project Management.”